samueleaton/cubbie/README.md

 If you want to clear the state history, for example to save memory, you can run this method.

-It will remove all states from the state history except for the initial state and the current state.
+It will remove all states from the state history **except for the initial state and the current state**.
 The current state will remain intact and no state events will be triggered.

 ``` javascript
 store.purgeStateHistory();